 Vehicle Permits

-All MMA faculty, staff and students who would like to park their vehicle on Campus, at the Waterfront or in the Penobscot lot during the academic year must register their vehicle and properly display a current MMA parking permit at all times.
+All MMA faculty, staff and students who would like to park their vehicle on property owned or under the control of MMA during the academic year must register their vehicle with Campus Safety and always properly display a current MMA parking permit.
 The Department of Campus Safety uses a web-based parking management software that allows individuals to register their vehicle, purchase a parking permit, pay a parking citation or file an appeal at their convenience.
-You can log into the parking management software by visiting the website https://www.permitsales.net/MMA.
+You can log into the parking management software by visiting the website https://portal.permitsales.net/driverportal/MMA.
+You do not need an account to pay a citation.
 Permits may be purchased using credit cards.
-Once your vehicle is registered, students are required to send the state-issued vehicle registration to campussafety@mma.edu for review before a permit will be issued.
-Permits will be available at Campus Safety during regular business hours.
+Once your vehicle is registered in the software, students are required to send a photo of their valid, state-issued vehicle registration to campussafety@mma.edu for review before a permit will be issued.
+Permits will be available to pick up at Campus Safety during regular business hours.

 When registering your vehicle, please make sure you have the following information readily available: